 The volunteer will prepare a court report prior to each court hearing regarding his/her recommendations and evaluations for the child.
 The Juvenile Court Judge will read and consider the CASA report along with the social worker's report prior to making a decision.

-Because of our unique one on one advocacy, CASA volunteers can provide information to the Court that is not usually available.
-The large number of cases filed in Juvenile Court, along with dwindling resources available to investigate cases, the judges often make decisions based on less than objective data.
-The CASA volunteer's objective, unbiased recommendation to support the best interests of the child, is an invaluable asset to the Judge.
+Because of our unique one-on-one advocacy, CASA volunteers can provide information to the Court that is not usually available.
+With the large number of cases filed in Juvenile Court, along with dwindling resources available to investigate cases, the judges often make decisions based on less than objective data.
+The CASA volunteer's objective and unbiased recommendation to support the best interests of the child is an invaluable asset to the Judge.

 In 1977, Seattle Superior Court Judge David Soukup was concerned about trying to make decisions on behalf of abused and neglected children without having enough information.
 He conceived the idea of appointing community volunteers to speak up for the best interests of these children in court.
-He made a request for volunteers; 50 citizens responded, and that was the start of the CASA movement.
+He made a request for volunteers.
+Fifty citizens responded, and that was the start of the CASA movement.